 Monitoring the body’s core temperature has always been a critical part of assessing an athlete’s health and performance.
 Ingestible temperature sensors offer an effective and non-invasive way to do this.

-Sujet a lire : What Are the Environmental Considerations of Artificial Turf Fields for Sports?
+A lire également : What Are the Environmental Considerations of Artificial Turf Fields for Sports?

 Unlike external devices, such as skin patches or wearables, these pills can provide a more accurate measurement of core body temperature.
 This is because they measure temperature from inside the body, eliminating external influences like ambient temperature or clothing.